Salma Hayek’s Daughter Valentina Makes Rare Appearance, Has Inherited Mom’s Looks

 “Happiness cannot be perfect,” she said.
 “Perfection is a mirage.
 If you have a vision of perfection, when you take the road to get there, if you learn in the road, then when you arrive you will see it’s not perfection.”

-She has also been open about the realities of her pregnancy, telling Parents Magazine about the complications she experienced before she gave birth like gestational diabetes because of a high blood sugar level.
+She has also been open about the realities of her pregnancy, telling Parents Magazine about the complications she experienced before she gave birth, such as gestational diabetes because of a high blood sugar level.

 “I didn’t know whether I was feeling bad because I was pregnant or whether something was seriously wrong.
 I was nauseated for nine months, which can be one of the symptoms,” she said.

 As People notes, Hayek tends to keep her daughter out of the spotlight and she rarely posts photos or videos of her on social media.
 On her daughter’s birthday, she shared an adorable video of Valentina cutting her hair.
-The 11-year-old did an impressive job showing off skills that she may have picked up from watching her mother get glammed for red-carpet appearances.
+The 11-year-old did an impressive job showing off skills that she may have picked up from watching her mother get glammed up for red-carpet appearances.

-There’s no word yet on whether she wants to follow in Hayek’s footsteps and have a career in Hollywood but it’s clear that she’ll have a mother’s support with whatever path she chooses to take.
+There’s no word yet on whether she wants to follow in Hayek’s footsteps and have a career in Hollywood, but it’s clear that she’ll have a mother’s support with whatever path she chooses to take.

 View this post on Instagram